kumar-github/tutorial-resources/Serial-README.md

 2. Needing the same object in a different JVM, which might be on a different machine.
 3. Needing the same object in a non-JVM application.

+The Java Serialization API provides a standard mechanism for developers to handle object serialization and deserialization.

+We'll see three different ways to perform serialization and deserialization
+1. Using the default protocol.
+2. Customizing the default protocol.
+3. Creating our own protocol.

 <br/>

 ---